SinthMite/SinthMite/README.md

 ![github-header-image](https://github.com/SinthMite/SinthMite/assets/65990456/3b35c222-1c0b-47e1-9f6f-0620a41a890a)
-- 💞️ I’m interested in collaborating on projects that are not focused on attention-mining and not ad-based
+- 💞️ I’m interested in collaborating on projects that are not focused on attention-mining
 - 🌳 [LinkedIn](https://www.linkedin.com/in/serenfant-setoute-24707210b/))

 <a href="https://github.com/SinthMite"><img alt="React" src="https://img.shields.io/badge/React-f94144?style=for-the-badge&logo=react&logoColor=white" /></a>